Mobility

 Paving of Meridiana

-Regarding public transport, the works to extend the L8 of FGC will also generate a strong impact on the city.
-This is one of the largest ongoing projects.
-There will be disruptions, especially in the area of this large square and on Gran Via, where the attack shaft for the tunnel boring machine excavating this large underground tunnel is located.
-Thus, this summer there will again be reductions of two and three lanes (depending on the construction phases) at the Plaça d'Espanya roundabout and also the closure of Llança street between June and September: at this point, a microtunnel must be built to bring to the surface all the earth coming from the construction of the main tunnel through which the L8 will pass.
+Regarding public transport, the works for the extension of the L8 of FGC will also generate a strong impact on the city.
+This is one of the largest works currently underway.
+There will be impacts especially in the area of this large square and on Gran Via, where the attack well of the tunnel boring machine that excavates the large underground tunnel is located.
+Thus, this summer, reductions of two and three lanes will once again be experienced (depending on the phases of the work) at the Plaça Espanya roundabout, as well as the closure of Llança street between June and September; at this point, a microtunnel must be built that will serve to remove all the earth from the construction of the main tunnel through which the L8 will pass to the outside.

 Metro works

-The Generalitat will also carry out work on the L9/L10 Nord line at La Sagrera, with interruptions between La Sagrera and Onze de Setembre from June 26 to August 30, extended to Bon Pastor until September 6.
+The Generalitat will also carry out works on the L9/L10 Nord line at La Sagrera, with interruptions between La Sagrera and Onze de Setembre from June 26 to August 30, extended to Bon Pastor until September 6.

 Duplications on Trambesòs

-Cut at FGC
+Closure at FGC

-The Ferrocarrils de la Generalitat de Catalunya (FGC) are also not exempt from the summer overhaul.
+Ferrocarrils de la Generalitat de Catalunya (FGC) are also not exempt from the summer overhaul.
 Between August 11 and 23, service will be suspended between Gràcia and Sarrià to renew the track between Gràcia, Muntaner, and Bonanova.
-In return, a road service will be implemented.
-All of this is part of a track renewal project that extends from Plaça de Catalunya to Sarrià with the aim of improving service robustness and reducing maintenance costs.
+In return, a bus service will be implemented.
+All of this is part of a track renewal project that extends from Plaça Catalunya to Sarrià with the aim of improving service robustness and reducing maintenance costs.

 Paving works

-"We are very aware that the works generate inconvenience, even if it's in the summer, but these are transformations that we must address and are necessary to prepare the city, improve public transport, update essential infrastructure, and prepare the city for climate change," concluded Bonet.
+"We are very aware that the works cause inconvenience, even if it's in the summer, but these are transformations that we must address and are necessary to prepare the city, improve public transport, update essential infrastructure, and prepare the city for climate change," concluded Bonet.

 stats